UST-QuAntiL/icse-2025-evaluation/handson.md

 # Hands-On Session

 In the following, we will guide you through all the steps required to model, deploy, and execute a hybrid quantum application using workflows.
-In the first part of the tutorial, a quantum workflow is modeled manually by attendees.
+In the first part, a quantum workflow is modeled manually by attendees.
 Afterwards, the same workflow is automatically generated based on a set of selected patterns.

 The use case utilizes the following tools: